Book Corner: The King’s Jewel by Elizabeth Chadwick

 Pevensey Castle

 Following the Conqueror’s death, William fought in support of the late king’s second son, William II Rufus against his older brother, Robert Curthose, who had inherited the dukedom of Normandy.
 He was rewarded in early 1088 with the earldom of Surrey.
-The new earl fought for William II Rufus during an invasion by Robert’s supporters and was badly wounded at the siege of Pevensey Castle, East Sussex, in the spring of 1088.
+The new earl fought for William II Rufus during an invasion by Robert’s supporters and was badly wounded in the leg at the siege of Pevensey Castle, East Sussex, in the spring of 1088.
 He was taken to Lewes, where he died of his wounds on 24th June of the same year.
 Earl Warenne was buried beside his first wife, Gundrada, in the chapter-house of Lewes Priory.

 Following the dissolution of Lewes Priory in the 16th century, Gundrada’s tombstone was 1st moved to Isfield Church; it was moved again in 1775 to the parish church of St John the Baptist at Southover in Lewes.
 The remains of Gundrada and William, themselves, were discovered in 2 leaden chests in 1845, when the railway line was excavated through the priory grounds.
 They were laid to rest, for a final time, at the Southover church, in 1847.